twknab/sei/README.md

 ## 🚂 Features

 - Scrapes all colleges from the College Board website and stores them in `colleges` table
+- Fetches total number of colleges from the primary page (script can handle changing source datasets)
 - Idempotent (running the script again won't re-write the same data)
 - Progress Bar: see real time progress of the scrape
 - Throttling: randomly throttles the requests to the College Board website to avoid getting flagged as a bot
-- Retry Mechanism: retries the college code request if it fails
+- Retry Mechanism: retries the college code scrape if it fails
 - Dry Run: see the scrape real time, without writing to the database
+- Optimizations: Configured selenium and capybara to run headless, increase wait and timeout times, and restart browser session every 100 colleges to free up memory.
 - **TODO:**
   - Error Handling
   - Logging